mspnp/geode-pattern-accelerator/README.md

 ## Issues and Solutions

-- function settings are outputted as file
+- function settings are outputted as file, figure out
+- function settings and apim security are limited due to circular dependencies in terraform
+- need directions on how to deploy function code/app settings after terraform files have been applied
+- 'Use With Your API' talks about function app settings file
+- front door waf section needs to be added to use with your api
 - give script that loops through apps and deploys function settings